andreleao1/arduino-labs/sos-morse-code/README.md

 ## Why a 330Ω Resistor for the LED?

 Arduino pins can source or sink up to **40mA**, but the safe recommended operating current for an LED is **10–20mA**.
-This resistor value ensures the LED operates safely and efficiently. 💡 For a more complete documentation with all the calculations, check the **[document.html](./document.html)** file.
+This resistor value ensures the LED operates safely and efficiently. 💡 For a more complete documentation with all the calculations, check the <a href="./document.html" target="_blank">document.html</a> file.

 -----